 Consistent with their diverse backgrounds, the teachers varied substantially in the areas in which they would like to improve (see Table 4); among the most popular were skills in motivating children to learn and creating materials, and content knowledge in Hebrew and history.
 Variation across settings followed predictable patterns.
 For example, pre-school teachers were more concerned with child development, and teachers in non-Orthodox pre-schools were especially interested in learning about Jewish customs and ceremonies.
 Interest in rabbinic literature was largely confined to day and supplementary school teachers.
-Teachers in Orthodox day schools were most concerned with learning more history, while teachers in non-Orthodox day schools more often perceived a need for improved Bible knowledge.
+Teachers in Orthodox day schools were often perceived a need for improved Bible knowledge.
 It is noteworthy that interests in creating materials, motivating students, and learning Hebrew were uniformly strong across settings.